Sorry, you need to enable JavaScript to visit this website.

 Non-formal and Informal Learning

 A number of initiatives also take place in a non-formal learning environment.
-Nature Trust (Malta) representing FEE (Malta) co-ordinates EkoSkola.
+Nature Trust - FEE Malta, representing The Foundation for Environmental Education (FEE) in the Maltese Islands, co-ordinates EkoSkola.
 This initiative, which is part of Eco-Schools, aims at mobilizing whole schools to empower students to adopt an active role in environmental decision-making and action in their school and in their community.
 Schools that have successfully achieved this goal are awarded a Green Flag – a prestigious eco-label testifying the school’s commitment to fostering sustainable lifestyles.

 LEAF

-Maltese young people has been participating in LEAF, an international programme, since scholastic year 2011-2012.
+Maltese young people have been participating in the international programme "LEAF" since scholastic year 2011-2012.
 The programme works in parallel with; Eco-Schools (locally known as EkoSkola) and YRE (Young Reporters for the Environment) which are considered as main vectors of Education for Sustainable Development.
-All three programmes complement each other and in their own distinctive way empower students to adopt an active role in environmental decision-making and action in their school community.
-The programme focuses on the need to understand the key role a green environment plays for sustainable life on our planet and whether that role is being compromised by sensitizing young people to appreciate the intricate relationships that take place in local woodlands and in forests around the world and how these can be compromised by the choices we make each day.
+All three programmes complement each other, and in their own distinctive way empower students to adopt an active role in environmental decision-making and action in their school community.
+LEAF focuses on the need to understand the key role a green environment plays for sustainable life on our planet and whether that role is being compromised by sensitizing young people to appreciate the intricate relationships that take place in local woodlands and in forests around the world and how these can be compromised by the choices we make each day.
 The programme addresses all the functions forests fulfil for people; cultural, ecological, economic and social.

 Young Reporters for the Environment (YRE) is a programme designed specifically for secondary and post secondary students.
 The main aim is to carry out investigations on local environmental issues and propose solutions through investigative reporting and photojournalism.
 The goal of YRE is to engage youth in resolving environmental problems and issues.